InfinitIQ-Tech/GPT-Bridge-Tutorials/tutorials/Streaming Intro/gptbridge-intro.md

 The title "Chat with Preview Agent" appears at the top, and a text area followed by a "Send" button appears at the bottom.
 Type a message and press send.
-You should see your message appear in a grat chat bubble on the trailing side of the upper part of the UI.
+You should see your message appear in a green chat bubble on the trailing side of the upper part of the UI.
 Follow along to see what's happening and implement one or more live assistants of your own to chat with.